sguox002/leetcode/leetcode-all.md

 ->>

 ## array
+<<-769	Max Chunks To Make Sorted    		55.2%	Medium
+given a permutation of 0 to n-1. divide into groups and sort each partition and connect them the whole array is sorted. return the max number of chunks.
+- greedy: compare to sort. if identical +1, using two hashset to save elements in A and sorted.
+If they are equal this is a group.

+->>
+<<-768	Max Chunks To Make Sorted II    		49.4%	Hard
+elements could be duplicate. use multiset.
+->>

+<<-775	Global and Local Inversions    		42.4%	Medium
+permutation of 0 to n-1. global inversion if i<j and A[i]>A[j]
+local inversion: A[i]>A[i+1]
+check if local inversion=global inversion
+- local inversion is also global inversion.
+- if we invert the inversion we shall be able to get a sorted array-->
+- if(abs(A[i]-i)>1) there is a global inversion. or lmax <A[i+2].
+->>

+<<-782	Transform to Chessboard    		46.8%	Hard
+given nxn 01 matrix, swap any two rows or two columns return min number of mvoes to transform to a chess board or impossible -1
+- determine the [0,0] element is 0 or 1.
+If N is odd, this is fixed.
+- if even, have two choices the top left can be 0 or 1.
+- if first row is determined, then everything is determined.
+- rowSwap compare to row 0
+- colSwap compare to col 0
+->>

 <<-792	Number of Matching Subsequences    		47.8%	Medium
 given a list of words, find number of words which is subsequence of string s.
 - check if subsequence will be O(N)